The Tidal Bore

 A tidal bore is a natural wave created by the rising tide entering a long, narrow and shallow river or bay, which goes against the current.
 In order for a tidal bore to form, a river or bay must have a narrow outlet into the sea, the estuary must be wide and flat, and there must be a large range between high tide and low tide.

 There are only a few places in the world that have tidal bores.
 We are fortunate to be able to experience the bore here at the waterfront park, at the bridges in Mantua over the Herbert and the St. Croix, and from the bridge over the Kennetcook River at Scotch Village.
-Current tide and tidal bore times are posted in the museum and shared daily on Facebook.

 There are only a few places in the world that have tidal bores.
 We are fortunate to be able to experience the bore here at the waterfront park, at the bridges in Mantua over the Herbert and the St. Croix, and from the bridge over the Kennetcook River at Scotch Village.
-Current tide and tidal bore times are posted in the museum and shared daily on Facebook.

 Le Mascaret